dirarmdn/100-days-of-code/log.md

 - events
 - js functional programming paradigm

-**Thoughts** Modularization was interesting.
-I just getting used to node js, i think i started to enjoyed it
+**Thoughts:** Modularization was interesting.
+I just getting used to node js and I think I started to enjoyed it

 **Link(s) to work**